Final Fantasy XII: Story

 In Dalmasca's capital city of Rabanastre, Princess Ashelia (Ashe) of Dalmasca and Prince Rasler of Nabradia have just wed, as the Archadian Empire invades the two countries.
 Rasler is killed in the war, the city of Nabudis is destroyed in a single explosion, and the Dalmascan King Raminas is assassinated moments after signing a treaty of surrender.
 Marquis Ondore announces that the assassin was Dalmascan captain Basch, who has been sentenced to death, and that Princess Ashe has committed suicide.

 Two years later, Vaan, a Rabanastre street urchin, ignores his friend Penelo's objections and infiltrates the palace during a dinner celebrating the appointment of Archadian prince Vayne Solidor as consul.
 In the treasury he finds a piece of magicite, a powerful magical crystal.
 He is discovered by Balthier and Fran, a pair of sky pirates looking for the magicite.
 The three escape as Dalmascan Resistance forces assault the palace, and in the sewers they meet the Resistance leader, Amalia, before being captured by Archadian forces.
 In the dungeons they meet Basch, who was imprisoned but not killed, and who states his twin brother Gabranth was the one to kill the king.
 The four then escape together back to Rabanastre.
 There they discover Penelo has been kidnapped and taken to the floating city of Bhujerba.

 In Bhujerba, they meet Lamont, a curious boy who is Vayne's younger brother, Larsa, in disguise.
 After they rescue Penelo, Basch confronts the Marquis over his lies, but the party is captured and detained aboard the Archadian airship Leviathan, headed by Judge Ghis.
 On the Leviathan, the party is reunited with Amalia, who is revealed to be Princess Ashe.
 Ghis takes the magicite, which is revealed to be a royal Dalmascan artifact, "deifacted nethicite".
 The party escapes, but as Ashe had planned to use the magicite as proof that she was the princess, the group journeys to collect another of the pieces of nethicite, the Dawn Shard.
-They are again captured by Ghis; when he tries to use the Dawn Shard in the Leviathan rather than the "manufactured" (artificially made) magicite it normally uses, his entire airship fleet is destroyed in a mirror of the destruction of Nabudis, and the party flees again.
+They are again captured by Ghis; when he tries to use the Dawn Shard in the Leviathan rather than the "manufacted" (artificially made) magicite it normally uses, his entire airship fleet is destroyed in a mirror of the destruction of Nabudis, and the party flees again.